Support Digital Legacy Transfer Contact

 Review & Save

 Review all information one final time, then save.
-Your beneficiary is now registered in your digital legacy plan.
+Your Transfer Contact is now registered in your digital legacy plan.
 Trust Blocks stores this information with end-to-end encryption so only you and authorized parties can access it.

 Why This Matters